 At Squirrly this has been our goal from day 1.

-Generating leads the right way has always been the thing we are best at.
+Generating leads the right way and creating a community around our products has always been the thing we are best at.

 I mean: after all, you are still with us after so much time, engaging with our lessons, engaging with our content and also with our SEO Software, the Squirrly SEO plugin for WordPress.